alissaadams/CollectiveActionProblemSimulation/README.md

   *  player i's reputation for defecting/cooperating
 > The relationship value varies with each calculation, enabling each country to evaluate probabilities based on its unique relationships with others.
 In this example, the relationship value represents the connection between the current player, N, and another country, $$i$$.
 Player N  calculates the probability of cooperation by considering $$i$$'s reputation,  N's relationship with $$i$$, and $$i$$'s previous decision to cooperate or defect.
 This process is repeated for all players $$i$$.
 Once player N  completes their calculations, the process moves to player N+1, who performs the same evaluation.
 This continues sequentially for all N players.
 * In this implementation, w1, w2, and w3 are fixed weights that determine the relative influence of each factor on the probability of cooperation.
-* We're using an exponential function because it will always output a value between 0 and 1, where 0 means an event will never occur, and 1 means it will certainly occur
+* We're using an exponential function because it will always output a value between 0 and 1, where 0 means an event will never occur, and 1 means it will certainly occur.

-## Simulation Description !!
+## Simulation Description

 Simulation V2 uses our new utility functions for an n player game.
 We coded this simulation so that it represents a realistic real world outcome.
-We recommend running the simulation with around 4-5 players and 2-3 rounds for readability to get a clear evaluation of each player's choices.
+We recommend running the simulation with around 4-5 players for readability to get a clear evaluation of each player's choices.

-In this simulation, the user selects the number of rounds.
-In each round, each nation compares its utility when cooperating to their utility when defecting which are both dependent upon three variables: reputation, relationship with another nation, and the other nations previous choice.
+In this simulation, the user selects the number of players.
+Each nation compares its utility when cooperating to their utility when defecting which are both dependent upon three variables: reputation, relationship with another nation, and the other nations previous choice.
 Each nation then chooses the maximum between the two.
 We broke up our simulation into four parts to demonstrate how players will behave with and without our mechanisms.

 #### Part 1